Nerdles15/TensorFlow_halo_finder/README.md

 Following instructions from the provided links should be sufficient for most systems.

-In case of difficulty, they offer some troubleshooting- the issues I had and steps I followed are as follows:
+In case of difficulty, they offer some troubleshooting- however the issues I had and steps I followed are as follows:

 -On MacOSX (v.10.12.6), system python (and modules) =/= manually installed python (and modules), and the OS prioritizes system python.